 Apoptosis is characterized by a specific series of events that are associated with cell death.
-These include loss of attachment to adjacent cells, cell shrinkage, nuclear fragmentation. chromatin condensation DNA fragmentation and subsequent disintegration or blebbing of the cell into bodies apoptotic that are eliminated phagocytosis.
-This process involves the activation of a series of proteases called caspases.
+These include loss of attachment to adjacent cells, cell shrinkage, nuclear fragmentation, chromatin condensation and DNA fragmentation and subsequent disintegration or blebbing of the cell into apoptotic bodies that are eliminated by phagocytosis.
+For a video of this process see [10].
+Apoptosis is induced by processes associated with baculovirus DNA replication in Spodoptera frugiperda cells [11] and involves the activation of a series of proteases called caspases.
 There are two types of caspases involved in apoptosis, initiator and effector caspases.
 Initiator caspases activate proforms (inactive forms) of effector caspases (procaspases) by cleaving them.
 Effector caspases then cleave other cellular proteins resulting in apoptosis.
 Some effector caspases specifically target cytoskeletal proteins thereby causing the initial morphological changes including detachment and cell shrinkage.
 The activation of nucleases and the targeting of cell structural elements cause the subsequent fragmentation of the cell.
-Although it is thought that apoptosis evolved for the removal of cells that are no longer needed by an organism, it was adapted as a cellular defense mechanism for the elimination of cells infected by viruses. greatly reduces the ability of viruses to establish infections.
+Although it is thought that apoptosis evolved for the removal of cells that are no longer needed by an organism, it was adapted as a cellular defense mechanism for the elimination of cells infected by viruses.

+greatly reduces the ability of viruses to establish infections.
+In AcMNPV infections yield can be reduced up to 15.000 fold for viruses lacking the anti-apoptotic gene, p35 [12] [13].
 In some aspects, the monitoring for virus infection is thought to be integrally involved with the monitoring of the cell cycle.
 When a cell is determined by checkpoint monitoring to have aberrant features such as DNA that is damaged beyond repair, the cell can be directed to undergo apoptosis, and thereby be eliminated.
 Apoptosis can be induced by DNA damage caused by ionizing radiation and by a variety of toxic chemicals.
 It is thought that the apparatus that monitors the cell cycle interprets viral DNA replication as aberrant or damaged DNA and induces the cell to undergo apoptosis.
-However, AcMNPV can induce apoptosis when DNA replication is blocked, although DNA replication is required for maximal levels of apoptosis (10).
-It was suggested that AcMNPV can induce apoptosis by IE1 expression (11).
+The most recent evidence suggests that events associated with DNA replication are required for the induction of apoptosis.
+In these experiments, it was found that by silencing genes required for DNA replication using RNAi, apoptosis could be significantly reduced.
+In contrast silencing genes specific to late gene expression did not cause apoptosis [11].
+From this it was concluded that either the replication genes themselves, or DNA replication were responsible for the induction of apoptosis.

 The study of apoptosis is a relatively new field and baculoviruses have played a major role in understanding this process.
 Baculoviruses became widely used as vectors for protein expression in the mid-1980s.
-Initially, the protocol involved the of recombinants production bγ homologous recombination at the polyhedrin locus. polyhedrin gene was the selectable marker and recombination resulted in occlusion negative virions that could be identified by examination of the plaques that they formed in cultured cells.
-The first baculovirus apoptotic inhibitor was discovered when a laboratory identified an occlusion negative plaque that was not expressing the intended recombinant protein, but that had aberrant features, including a small plaque size.
+Initially, the protocol involved the production of recombinants by homologous recombination at the polyhedrin locus.
+The polyhedrin gene was the selectable marker and recombination resulted in occlusion negative virions that could be identified by examination of the plaques that they formed in cultured cells.
+The first baculovirus apoptotic inhibitor was discovered when a laboratory identified an occlusion negative plaque that was not expressing the intended recombinant protein, but that had aberrant features, including a small plague size.
 These investigators brought this to the attention of Lois Miller's laboratory that specialized in baculovirus research.
-The mutant virus was found to induce apoptosis consequently had a small plaque size and reduced budded virus production.
+The mutant virus was found to induce apoptosis and consequently had a small plaque size and reduced budded virus production.
 Investigation of the genome of the mutant virus led to the discovery of a baculovirus gene called p35, much of which was deleted in this aberrant virus.
-It was found that under normal conditions p35 was capable of blocking the apoptotic pathway in cells infected with the wt virus, but in this mutant it was inactivated (12).
+It was found that under normal conditions p35 was capable of blocking the apoptotic pathway in cells infected with the wt virus, but in this mutant it was inactivated [14].